 2A: Renegade Row with Opposite Leg Lift

 In a plank position with dumbbells, row right arm up and simultaneously lift left leg straight up to hip height.
-Maintain neutral pelvis.
+Maintain a neutral pelvis.
 Lower and alternate sides.
-(Modify by doing bent over single arm row with opposite arm stabilized on chair and lifting opposite leg from floor).
+(Modify by doing bent over single arm row with opposite arm stabilized on a chair and lifting opposite leg from the floor).

 2B: Single Leg Reverse Fly

 Stand on one leg, bend at hips while maintaining flat back by engaging core.
 With weight in each hand, raise both arms up by squeezing shoulder blades together.
 Try to keep shoulders from shrugging.
 Alternate legs with each set.

 3A: Reverse Lunge with Bicep Curl

 Stand with legs together and weights in each hand.
 Take right leg back and bend both knees to 90 degrees while curling weights up to shoulders.
 Press back to standing position by squeezing left glutes.
 Repeat on each side.